 However, If you buy the Pretty Good Tools Recipes from the Nook Stop terminal for 3,000 Nook Miles, you'll gain the recipe for a Fishing Rod.
 This tool is more durable but requires both the flimsy fishing rod and an iron nugget to craft.
 Iron nuggets are fairly rare, and you'll need 30 of them early in the game to unlock your island's shop, so I recommend just putting up with the flimsy version for a while.

 How to fish

 You can find fish in ponds, rivers, and oceans, and they'll take the form of fish-shaped shadows.
+Smaller fish have small shadows, larger fish have big shadows, and eels have long, skinny shadows.
 Make sure to cast your line in front of their faces to attract their attention.
 Fish will periodically swim forward or change directions, so you might need to recast if they move out of position.